SU-NCS/Intro_to_programming/course-overview.md

 In the final activity for the week, we introduce the Adventure Game framework and students write a challenge using the "print" statement.

-## Session 2: Variables and Types, Console I/O
+## Session 2: Sequencing, Variables and Types, Console I/O

 ### Activity 1: Write a program to introduce yourself